US Diplomatic Passports Kehl

 Recent notable visitors in Hamburg have included Consul General and Mrs. Frank C. Lee, Prague, and their daughter, en route to the United States on leave; Consul Walter A. Leonard, Bremen; Consul Sydney B. Redecker, Frankfort-on-Main, who also visited friends in Copenhagen before sailing on the SS Washington for home leave; Mrs. Ralph C. Busser, wife of consul Busser, Leipzig, and Capt. and Mrs. James C. Crockett and daughter, en route to Berlin where Capt.
 Crockett is an Assistant Military Attache.

-Consul General Moulaert, a doyen of the Hamburg Consular Corps, expressed the great regret with which his colleagues witnessed the departure of Consul General Kehl.
+Consul General Moulaert, a doyen of the Hamburg Consular Corps, expressed the great regret with which his colleagues witnessed Consul General Kehl’s departure.
 The prominent position he had held in the community during his tour of service in Hamburg and particularly mentioned the unusual fact of Mr. Kehl’s 36 years as a diplomat.
 US Diplomatic Passports Kehl

 Many thanks to Skip, the American gentlemen who contacted me and made it possible to get this fantastic travel document set into my collection.